rvatsavai/rvatsavai.github.io/_research/1-systems-hpc.md

          that serve as exemplars for summarization: a wavelet-based data reduction filter and a generator for creating image-like databases of extracted features (isocontours in this case).
 Both these solutions support browser-based, post-hoc, interactive visualization of the summary for decision-making.
-         We also demonstrated weak-scaling on a distributed multi-GPU system.
+         We also demonstrated weak scaling on a distributed multi-GPU system.
          <ul>
            <li>David C. Thompson, Sébastien Jourdain, Andrew C. Bauer, Berk Geveci, Robert Maynard,
              Ranga Raju Vatsavai, Patrick O'Leary: In Situ Summarization with VTK-m.
 ISAV@SC 2017: 32-36